Very Light Jets

 What about a turboprop?

 All of the VLJs share some characteristics: Suppose that we bolt a propeller to a jet engine?
 What do we end up with?
 A Pilatus PC-12 that can fly 1,800 n.m., carry 8 fat people, and land comfortably on a 1600' grass or gravel runway.
-The Pilatus is no bargain, at $3.7 million new, but it has a lot more practical capability.
+The Pilatus is no bargain, at roughly $4 million new, but it has a lot more practical capability.
 One thing that I don't like about the single-engine turboprops is that they are noisier than jets, especially from the pilots' seats.
-A more serious problem is the lack of a FADEC.
-The engine controls on a factory-new turboprop are carried over from the 1960s.
-Push the throttle full forward on a take-off or a go-around?
-Your next stop will be at an engine inspection facility where you will be discussing what fraction of $100,000 the overtorque event will cost.
+Although the PC-12 lacks a FADEC, it has a torque limiter that enables a pilot to push the Power Control Lever (PCL) full forward for takeoff or go-around.

-The VLJs will be cheaper to operate in the long run since the latest turbojet engines have many fewer parts than the venerable PT-6 turbines in the standard turboprop.
+If they're ever certified, the single-engine VLJs should be cheaper to operate since the latest turbojet engines have many fewer parts than the venerable PT-6 turbines in the standard turboprop.

-What if you have the money to buy a VLJ, but don't know how to fly?
-How can you prepare yourself to own and operate a VLJ safely?
+What if you have the money to buy a jet, but don't know how to fly?
+How can you prepare yourself to own and operate a jet safely?
 Here are the steps:

 1. Buy a Diamond DA40, hire an instructor, and work for 250 flight hours to an instrument rating.
 If you don't have an obvious case to deduct the cost of the plane for business, lease it to a flight school for use as an instrument trainer when you're not flying it.

-2. Buy a Cessna 400 to get higher altitude and high performance experience, doing the first 10-20 trips with an instructor.
+2. Buy a Cirrus SR22 Turbo to get higher altitude and high performance experience, doing the first 10-20 trips with an instructor.

-4. After you've accumulated at least 500 flight hours and significant real weather experience, buy the VLJ and hire a professional pilot/instructor for the first year of ownership.
+4. After you've accumulated at least 500 flight hours and significant real weather experience, buy the jet and hire a professional pilot/instructor for the first year of ownership.

 Room in the Flight Levels?

-Once thousands of new jets have rolled off the assembly line, won't the U.S. Air Traffic Control system fall apart?
+If Eclipse had sold the thousands of new jets that they'd planned, wouldn't the U.S. Air Traffic Control system have fallen apart?
 Will the FAA allow these plodding new jets to clog up the air routes and get in the way of airliners?

-First, the VLJs that can go to FL410 will not be in the way of airliners because airliners tend to most efficient in the mid-30s while the VLJs achieve their maximum range up at FL400 and FL410.
-The VLJs that are limited to FL250 will not be in the way of airliners; the 20s are empty of all but Piper Malibus and the like (we once were cleared direct from Nebraska to Bedford, Massachusetts in the middle of a weekday at FL250).
+The VLJs that are limited to FL250 (e.g., Cirrus and Diamond), if certified, will not be in the way of airliners; the 20s are empty of all but Piper Malibus and the like (we once were cleared direct from Nebraska to Bedford, Massachusetts in the middle of a weekday at FL250).

 Second, eventually the FAA will upgrade its software and systems to allow airplanes to fly great circle point-to-point routes.
 With point-to-point routing, there will be so little enroute congestion that some people have proposed letting the airliners' onboard TCAS systems resolve what few conflicts are likely.
 A 1996 New York Times article on this idea noted that "the F.A.A. [is] famous for missing deadlines" and, indeed, the agency does not seem to have set itself any deadline for eliminating the 1950s jet route system and accompanying software.